-Key Consideration 3 2 "The roles and responsibilities of an FMI's board of directors (or Key Consideration 3. equivalent) should be clearly specified, and there should be documented procedures for its functioning, including procedures to identify, address, and manage member conflicts of interest.
-The board should review both its overall performance and the performance of its individual board members regularly. " Observed The roles and responsibilities of the CSCS Board are contained in the Board Charter, Committee charters and the Code of Conduct for Directors.
-In addition the Annual Report for 2014 contains a Corporate Governance Report that identifies the responsibility of the Board in terms of developing the Company's strategy and undertaking supervisory oversight of management activities to ensure that the affairs of the company are conducted in a manner beneficial to all stakeholders of the company.
+The roles and responsibilities of the CSCS Board are contained in the Board Charter, Committee charters and the Code of Conduct for Directors.
+In addition, the Annual Report for 2017 contains a Corporate Governance Report that identifies the responsibility of the Board in terms of developing the Company's strategy and undertaking supervisory oversight of management activities to ensure that the affairs of the company are conducted in a manner beneficial to all stakeholders of the company.
 The Board has created a number of committees to help in the discharge of its oversight responsibilities.
 The role of the Chairman and the Chief Executive Officer are specified in the Corporate Governance Report.
 The Chairman is responsible for providing leadership and setting the standards of business conduct for the Board.
 The CEO is responsible for providing direction to management and communicates the direction and sentiments of the Board through attendance at Board and committee meetings.

 Potential conflicts of board members are managed by adopting a Code of Conduct and in requiring at least 2 members to be independent and the Chairman to be a non-executive member of the Board.
 The Code of Conduct for Board Members specifies the need for directors to avoid conflicts of interest and to disclose to the Chairman any situation where a conflict exists.
 The Chairman is then responsible for investigating the conflict, making a decision and communicating the decision to the Board member in a timely manner.

 The Corporate Governance and Remuneration Committee (CGRC) Charter indicates that the committee has the responsibility to ensure that the Board undertakes an annual evaluation of its performance.
-The first annual evaluation was undertaken in 2013 on a self-assessment basis.
-Furthermore the committee is required to make recommendations on the experience required by Board Committee members and Committee appointments and removals.
-The CSCS Board has adopted the SEC Code of Corporate Governance for Public Companies in Nigeria that specifies: - Responsibilities of the Board - Duties of the Board - Board Committees - Performance Evaluation of the Board
+The last published annual evaluation was carried out by the firm of Messrs.
+J.K Randle in year 2017.
+Furthermore, the committee is required to make recommendations on the experience required by Board Committee members and Committee appointments and removals.

+The CSCS Board has adopted the SEC Code of Corporate Governance for Public Companies in Nigeria that specifies:

+- Responsibilities of the Board

+- Duties of the Board

+- Board Committees

+- Performance Evaluation of the Board